zjfjack/JZCalendarWeekView/README.md

     collectionView.register(RowHeader.self, forSupplementaryViewOfKind: JZSupplementaryViewKinds.rowHeader, withReuseIdentifier: "RowHeader")
 }
 ```
-If you want to use your own supplementryView, you should register it and override the following function
+If you want to use your own supplementryView (including your current timeline), you should register it and override the following function

 ```swift
 override func collectionView(_ collectionView: UICollectionView, viewForSupplementaryElementOfKind kind: String, at indexPath: IndexPath) -> UICollectionReusableView